pablotrianda/generate-hashtags/README.md

-# 💬 Generate hastags
+# 💬 Generate hashtags

-Generate a hastags list with the text in the current buffer using the repeated words
+Generate a hashtags list with the text in the current buffer using the repeated words

 ## 📦 Installation